racket/rhombus/design/class/class.md

  * A way to specialize the constructor beyond the built-in keyword and optional-argument support.
-The approach to constructors should be different than in Racket's `class`, where constructor-argument handling and the inialization sequence is intermingled with the rest of a class body, not to mention being disconnected from Racket's more modern approach to keyword arguments.
+The approach to constructors should be different than in Racket's `class`, where constructor-argument handling and the initialization sequence is intermingled with the rest of a class body, not to mention being disconnected from Racket's more modern approach to keyword arguments.